Beginnings of a Bionic Man

 Archeologists believe that the world’s oldest prosthetic was an artificial toe found on an Egyptian mummy.

-However, in 1890’s, when a Russian inventor- Nicholas Yagn who patented the first exoskeleton powered by compressed gas bags to assist with walking, jumping and running.
-In 1960’s, General Electric & US Military created the Hardiman suit using electricity and hydraulics but the device was dangerous and uncontrollable.
-The models of 2000’s were considered heavy but in 2005, battery technology had made a change with light weight equipment and computer processing power.
+However, in the 1890s, when a Russian inventor- Nicholas Yang who patented the first exoskeleton powered by compressed gas bags to assist with walking, jumping, and running.
+In the 1960s, General Electric & the US Military created the Hardiman suit using electricity and hydraulics but the device was dangerous and uncontrollable.
+The models of the 2000s were considered heavy but in 2005, battery technology had made a change with lightweight equipment and computer processing power.

 The working mechanism behind these inventions is all that it counts.
 How exactly do they work?
 For an individual, there are a broad variety of electronic options to choose from:

-- The UK Company (BEBIONIC) has produced sleek, elegant and cutting edge electronic hands for amputees which present over a dozen grip patterns, wrist mobility, and speed control with custom-designed options.
-All these process through the muscle pressure sensors located in the device’s casing. (http://bebionic.com/)
+- The UK Company (BEBIONIC) has produced sleek, elegant, and cutting edge electronic hands for amputees which present over a dozen grip patterns, wrist mobility, and speed control with custom-designed options.
+All these processes through the muscle pressure sensors located in the device’s casing. (http://bebionic.com/)

 Other similar product designing companies with a bit more advanced technology are SuitX and REWALK which help individuals with spinal cord injury and mobility disorders.

-- KERNEL: This is one such company that is looking forward to make science fiction possible.
-Kernel was found by Bryan Johnson in 2016.
+- KERNEL: This is one such company that is looking forward to making science fiction possible.
+The kernel was found by Bryan Johnson in 2016.
 Bryan discloses that this particular device need not be implanted beneath the skull; it is designed in such a way that it facilitates communication between brain cells by hacking the neural code that enables our brain to store and recollect the information.

 Bionics is the Revolution between man and machine.
 Humans are waiting to see much more usage of Bionic Technology such as-